RTcmix/rtcmix.github.io/reference/instruments/HENON.md

 p7 | update rate for p3-p6 | | times per second  | yes | yes | default: 1000 |
 p8 | pan | percent-to-left | yes | yes | default: .5 |

 p3-p6: Try values within a few tenths of the defaults given here.

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 Author: Neil Thornock (neilthornock at gmail), 11/12/16.

+Function from the Henon map by Michel Henon.

 -----

-Function from the Henon map by Michel Henon.

 ### Usage Notes

 HENON is a chaotic noise generator.
 Pfields p3-p6 default to classical